First published Jul 26, 2017. Refreshed Sep 29, 2021.

 The world of SAP B2B eCommerce is complex.
-People from multiple departments have problems that eCommerce can solve—but eCommerce can also introduce new problems for each department if you don’t have a methodology for taking everyone’s needs into account.
-Whatever your role in an SAP B2B eCommerce project, it’s important to understand who the other stakeholders are—and what their concerns are.
+People from multiple departments have problems that B2B eCommerce can solve—but the project can also introduce new problems for each department if you don’t have a methodology for taking everyone’s needs into account.
+Whatever your role in the project, it’s important to understand who the other stakeholders are, whether they’re internal or external.

 Most B2B eCommerce stakeholders work at the company which is implementing eCommerce—a company which we’ll call “the client.”
 The customers of this company, who will log in and buy through the eCommerce store, we’ll call “the customers.”

 Here are the 6 most important stakeholders in B2B eCommerce (and what they need out of the web store).

-1. B2B customers who will use the eCommerce store
+1. Your customers who will use B2B eCommerce

-If you’re in business to satisfy your customers, then the eCommerce store must support that core goal.
+If you’re in business to satisfy your customers, then B2B eCommerce must support that core goal.
 But what do B2B customers want?
-They’re a diverse group, and sometimes, they don’t know what they want; but generally, they’re looking for an eCommerce solution that:
+They’re a diverse group, but generally speaking, here’s what B2B eCommerce should do for them.

-- Presents them with the information they need to accomplish the task at hand.
+- Present them with the information they need to accomplish the task at hand.

-- Works on multiple devices (though our research shows that most of our clients’ customers are still using desktop, even in the wake of COVID-19 and the work-from-home revolution).
+- Work on multiple devices (though our research shows that most of our clients’ customers are still using desktop, even in the wake of COVID-19 and the work-from-home revolution).

 - A B2B eCommerce solution that lets her purchase discontinued SKUs because SAP data is not sourced in real time.

-- An eCommerce solution that sends orders into a black hole after placement.
-(She wants to track her orders!)
+- A B2B eCommerce solution that sends orders into a black hole after placement.
+(She wants to track her orders within the portal!)

-- An eCommerce solution that has a great, flashy design but can’t deal with the complexities of B2B purchasing.
+- A B2B eCommerce solution that has a great, flashy design but can’t deal with the complexities of B2B purchasing.

-- An eCommerce solution that requires lots of training to use.
+- A B2B eCommerce solution that requires lots of training to use.

-The IT Executive (CIO, CTO, Director of IT) has a crucial voice in the eCommerce project.
-He or she communicates IT concerns to the C-suite.
+The IT executive (CIO, CTO or Director of IT) has a crucial voice in the B2B eCommerce project.
+They communicate IT concerns to the C-suite.
 Here’s what the IT executive typically wants out of a B2B eCommerce solution.

 - The solution should make it easy to get the buy-in of the rest of the C-suite.

-- Plays well with the company’s existing SAP installation.
+- The solution should play well with the company’s existing SAP installation.

-- Has minimal impact (read: no impact) on existing SAP human resources.
+- The solution should have minimal impact (read: no impact) on existing IT staffing requirements.

-- Shows the greatest potential for a quick win.
-(We’ve established 90-day implementation windows as the new industry standard.)
+- The solution should show the greatest potential for a quick win.
+(We’ve established 180-day implementation windows as the new industry standard.)

-A solution that hits all of the above points will quickly rise to the top of the pile in the mind of the IT Executive.
-On that note, it’s worth mentioning things which the IT Executive doesn’t want to see.
+A solution that hits all of the above points will quickly rise to the top of the pile in the mind of the IT executive.
+On that note, it’s worth mentioning things that the IT executive doesn’t want to see.
 Here are some typical dealbreakers for this persona.

 - A standalone solution that doesn’t talk to SAP at all.

-- A solution that relies entirely on batch updates to sync eCommerce with SAP.
+- A solution that relies entirely on batch updates to sync B2B eCommerce with SAP.

-- A solution that is poorly architected and will require heavy investment of SAP resources down the road.
+- A solution that is poorly architected and will create a heavy workload for the IT staff down the road.

 - A solution that will take 9-18 months to implement.